Plain English Breakdown

 Youth Fishing and Hunting Program

-This law requires California's Fish and Game Commission to create a program by 1 January 2028 that helps young people with life-threatening illnesses go fishing or hunting for specific types of wildlife.
+This law requires California's Fish and Game Commission to create a program by 2028 that helps young people with life-threatening illnesses go fishing and hunting for certain types of animals.

 What This Bill Does

-- Requires the Fish and Game Commission to establish a program by January 1, 2028, to increase opportunities for resident youth with life-threatening illnesses to fish and hunt big game, wild pigs, upland game birds, and migratory game birds.
+- Requires the Fish and Game Commission to establish a youth program by January 1, 2028, to increase opportunities for resident youth with life-threatening illnesses to fish and hunt big game, wild pigs, upland birds, and migratory birds.

-- In developing this program, the commission must consult with the Department of Fish and Wildlife and interested nonprofit organizations.
+- Needs the commission to consult with the Department of Fish and Wildlife and other interested parties when making this program.

 Who It Names or Affects